 The responsibility for visitation is up to each participant, visitors as well as the host.
-Violations will be directed to the reports filed in the Office of Student Affairs.
-Visitation will be monitored on an occasional basis by the Vice President for Student Affairs and the Dean of Students.
-In case of flagrant violations for failure to follow these guidelines, the Vice President for Student Affairs may cancel individual residence hall visitations for various periods of time.
+Violations will be directed to the Dean of Students.
+Residence hall visitations will be monitored routinely by the Residence Hall Director.
+Visitation will be monitored on an occasional basis by the Vice President for may cancel individual residence hall visitations for various periods of time.
 Such an action will include individual rooms as well as individual or all residence halls.